luadch/luadch/README.md

 ## Note:

 If you compiling the source from a Windows x64 host you need to know:
-There is a 32bit/64bit bug in the Microsoft "msvcrt", the size of "time_t" in os.difftime() was not interpreted correctly. if you skirt this issue use the precompiled "lua/tmp/lua.dll". if you want to know more about this problem read this: [link](http://www.marshut.com/ikhziq/building-on-windows-from-scratch.html#inrpiz)
+There is a 32bit/64bit bug in the Microsoft *"msvcrt"*, the size of *"time_t"* in *os.difftime()* was not interpreted correctly. if you skirt this issue use the precompiled *"lua/tmp/lua.dll"*. if you want to know more about this problem read this: [Marshunt article link](http://www.marshut.com/ikhziq/building-on-windows-from-scratch.html#inrpiz)

 ## How to make a Win32 + Linux/Unix Hybrid version